Logo

 5. Avoid Mixing Tools: Consolidate automation in Flow Builder to simplify maintenance and debugging.

-6. Test Thoroughly: Use Flow Builder’s visual debugger to identify and fix issues before deployment.
+6. Test Thoroughly: Use Flow Builder’s visual debugger to identify and resolve issues before deployment.

 7. Monitor Governor Limits: Track SOQL queries, DML statements, and CPU usage to ensure efficient automation.